HackSocNotts/hacksocnotts.github.io/content/events/2022-09-27-hacksoc-taster-welcome-week-talks.md

 The event in whole is supposed to take around an hour and a half, finishing at approximately 6pm, to give you plenty of time to have dinner afterwards.

-Also, we will be serving free pizza; and not just one slice - likely, half a pizza each!
+Also, we will be serving free pizza! 🍕

 No need to sign up for this (or any other) event, just come along and find us in the Exchange Building on Jubilee Campus around 4:15.
 See you there!